LadyCailin/apps.methodscript.com/README.md

 before using a feature, the client always checks if a feature is supported.
 If a feature is removed from this list, then the client will not try to use the functionality in the first place.
 If the feature is set to `deprecated DATE`, then it will continue to use the service, but will notify the user that the feature is being deprecated, and will be removed at the specified date.

+### Setting up secrets
+Secrets are not stored in the source code, but are required for many operations.
+These secrets should simply be exported to the environment, and will be read in appropriately during runtime.
+To make development work easier, all places that use secrets should have some fallback if secrets are missing (even if they just gracefully disable themselves) rather than crashing the program. _Incorrect_ secrets however, may cause a crash.

+For reference, to set an environmental variable in bash, use `export SecretName=Secret` and in batch, use `set SecretName=Secret`.
+These values can be read in code with `process.env.SecretName`, and may be undefined.